-5 The manual remote control system
+5 The remote control system

-The Azipod scope of supply is enhanced with the ABB "IMI" (= Intelligent Maneuvering Interface) manual remote control and operator guidance indication system.
-This provides an up-to-date manual control outfit for the Bridge and for the Engine Control Room and can be elegantly installed into the various externally supplied Bridge console deliveries seen on the commercial shipbuilding market today.
+The Azipod scope of supply is enhanced with the ABB "IMI" (= Intelligent Maneuvering Interface) remote control and operator guidance indication system.
+This provides an up-to-date control outfit for the Bridge and for the Engine Control Room and can be elegantly installed into the various externally supplied Bridge console deliveries seen on the commercial shipbuilding market today.
+The control items are intended for consoles that are located indoors.

-This remote control system also provides on-line operator guidance and feedback for optimal use of the Azipod.
+The remote control system provides on-line operator guidance and feedback for optimal Azipod use.
 The purpose of this functionality is to promote economical and smooth ship operation.

 This bus-based system is designed redundant and is engineered in-house at ABB Marine.
-A hard-wired backup sub-system is included.
+A hard-wired back-up sub-system is included.
 Many different modular control configurations can be provided, also including optional command and control post change functions for an external bow thruster system.